cloudworks-monallabs/RemoteOrchestratorPy/README.md

 # RemoteOrchestratePy

 RemoteOrchestratePy is a Python-based solution for orchestrating IT workloads across a cluster of remote machines.
-It seamlessly integrates PyDoit and ClusterShell, offering straightforward APIs to efficiently manage tasks related to remote machine IT operations.
+It seamlessly integrates PyDoit with Fabric and Dash, offering straightforward workflow to ease the process of writing automation script on  remote machine IT operations.

 ## Why PyDoit: